furagu/imagery/README.md

-nginx-imagery
+Imagery
 =============

-A simple image upload handler, resizer and storage designed to serve as a backend to nginx ImageFilter module.
+A simple image upload handler, resizer and storage designed to serve as a backend to webserver with image on-the-fly resizing functionality.